The Heatmap

 This property allows you to specify the transparency for the background color.

-This allows you to toggle the visibility of the shadow surrounding the widget.
+This allows you to toggle the visibility of the shadow

-This allows you to enable or disable the widget title of the heat map.
+This allows you to enable or disable the widget title

-This allows you to enable or disable the maximized mode of the heat map widget.
+of the heat map widget.
 The visibility of the maximize icon in the widget header will be defined based on the setting in the viewer.

-This allows you to enable or disable the CSV export option for the heat map widget.
+option for the heat map widget.
 Enabling this allows you to export the summarized data of the widget view to CSV format in the viewer.

-This allows you to enable or disable the Excel export option for the heat map widget.
-Enabling this allows you to export the summarized data of the widget view to (.xlsx or .xls) format in the viewer.
+option for the heat map widget.
+Enabling this allows you to export the summarized data of the widget view to (.xlsx or .xls)

-This allows you to enable or disable the Image export option for the heat map widget.
-Enabling this allows you to export the view of the widget to image format (.jpg), (.png), or (.bmp) in the viewer.
+option for the heat map widget.
+Enabling this allows you to export the view of the widget to image format (.jpg), (.png), or (.bmp)

-This allows you to enable or disable the PDF export option for the heat map widget.
+option for the heat map widget.
 Enabling this allows you to export the view of the widget to pdf format in the viewer.

-This allows you to enable or disable comments for the dashboard widget.
-For more details, refer to this link.
+This allows you to enable or disable comments

 This allows you to visualize the raw data associated with a widget at runtime.